nathanvale/imessage-timeline/docs/bun-hybrid-implementation-checklist.md

 - [x] Add Bun scripts without changing pnpm as the package manager
 - [x] Document Node/Vitest as primary; Bun as optional speedup
 - [x] (Optional CI) Add a Bun canary job to run `smoke:bun`
-- [x] Add Firecrawl Bun smoke script (`scripts/smoke-firecrawl-bun.ts`) What?
-      So...
-ESLint...
-So...
-So typescript doesn't...
-Typecheck text files at all.
-Test files at all.What?
-So...
-ESLint...
-So...
-So typescript doesn't...
-Typecheck text files at all.
-Test files at all.So we do no type checking on test files at all?

 ## CI Canary Tasks